tansengming/stripe-subscribe/README.md

 - views and controllers so a user can select a plan and pay for it
 - methods on the model to fetch it's Stripe customer and subscriptions

-Checking a user's subscription and getting the user to subscribe to a plan is as simple as,
+Checking a user's subscription and getting the user to subscribe to a plan can be as simple as,

 ```ruby
 # app/controllers/paid_features_controller.rb